justtheimpaler/highfive/README.md

 There can be many issues that can cause the migrated data to not match the source data for a table.
 To name a few, consider:

 - Mismatching collations in VARCHAR columns that can silently transform characters when they cannot be represented in the destination database.
 - Time zones that cannot represent certain times of the some days, due to daylight savings time switching.
-For example, some databases allow any TIMESTAMP while other cannot represent March 10, 2024 at 2:15 am in the America/New York time zone; the clock jumped from 1:59 am to 3:00 am that night.
+For example, some databases allow any TIMESTAMP while others cannot represent March 10, 2024 at 2:15 am in the America/New York time zone; the clock jumped from 1:59 am to 3:00 am that night.
 - Mismatching collations can sort alphabetic and non-alphabetic characters in very different ways in each database; the sorting order is crucial to correctly compute the hashes in each table.
 - Some databases are permissive when it comes to trailing spaces in foreign keys, while other require exact matches.
 An effort to fix those and trim them will necessarily produce a mismatch when comparing data.